NextCenturyCorporation/MCS/README.md

 ### Virtual Environments

 Python virtual environments are recommended when using the MCS package.
-All steps below presume the activation of the virtual environment as shown.
-These instructions are for Ubuntu linux.

-The Machine Common Sense package has a requirement of Python 3.6 or greater.
+All steps below presume the activation of the virtual environment.
+The developer can choose between traditional Python or Anaconda depending on need.
+These instructions are for Ubuntu Linux.
+The Machine Common Sense package has a minimum requirement of Python 3.6 regardless of Python distribution.

 #### Traditional Python Environment